The 56th Governor of New York State

 Andrew M. Cuomo

-Cuomo graduated from Fordham University in 1979 and Albany Law School in 1982.
+In Queens, Andrew Cuomo learned the reality of the middle-class, working family struggle.
+He graduated from Fordham University in the Bronx in 1979 and received his law degree from Albany Law School in 1982.

 After law school, Andrew Cuomo headed the Transition Committee for then Governor-Elect Mario Cuomo and then served as an advisor to the Governor taking a salary of $1 a year.
 Mario Cuomo instilled in him the belief that government was the vehicle to make change and do justice.